Gain the skills to take forward innovative environmentally friendly urban developments, reducing the impact of climate change.

 - Site and Environment – Welsh School of Architecture

-- Building and Infrastructure Information Modelling – School of Engineering
+- Building Information Modelling – School of Engineering

 - Environmental Building Studies – School of Engineering